Lifestyle, Fluids and Diet

 - Swap white bread for wholegrain or granary bread.

 - Eat a balanced diet, with a variety of different foods.
 Choose foods that are rich in fibre such as fruit, vegetables and starchy carbohydrates.
 A moderate amount of lean meat, fish, eggs and protein alternatives are also recommended, along with milk and dairy foods.
 Eating fruit, vegetables and wholegrain cereals is associated with reduced risk of certain cancers including those of the digestive system.
 These foods are high in fibre, antioxidants and other protective nutrients.
 Be careful not to eat excessive amounts of fibre as this can also cause problems with constipation or loose bowel movements that are difficult to control.
-For information about fibre contents click here to view the fibre contents chart.
+For information about fibre contents view the fibre contents chart.
 For further information and advice on food and diet, please visit the NHS Choices website.

 - Limit the amount of sugary and fatty foods you eat.
 If you feel hungry and need a snack, try to keep hunger at bay with nuts or a piece of fruit.
+Artificial sweeteners can make bowel leakage worse.

 - Chew well.
 Break down each mouthful into small pieces.
 This helps release the enzymes that aid digestion so that food is processed thoroughly and all the goodness extracted.